Louis Williams (architect): Career

 Williams was usually commissioned to design a church of a specified capacity within a specified budget.
 At a time when other architects were experimenting with new styles, he preferred to work within the traditional Arts and Crafts, Gothic style.
 Concerned about quality, craftsmanship and architectural integrity, he insisted on also designing furniture and fittings to harmonise with the building.
 He advised on lighting, stained glass, metalwork, altar furnishings, plate, carved ornamentation, murals, opus sectile mosaics, and floor coverings.

 He gathered a group of trusted craftsmen with whom he usually worked, including the noted woodcarver Walter Langcake.
 Williams also introduced innovations that increase the sense of space in his churches and make them more comfortable in the hot climate.

 His career lasted for more than 65 years, until he was 86.
-In World War II, when most building was suspended, he moved his practice from Queen Street in Melbourne City Centre to his home in Brighton.
+In World War II, when most building was suspended, he moved his practice from 108 Queen Street, Melbourne to his home in Brighton.

 Personal life

-Williams was married to Mary Tasker, the sister of Senator Burford Sampson.
+Williams married Mary Tasker Sampson, the sister of Senator Burford Sampson.